CheatCod/obsidian-notes/CS 245/Week 5/Logic Circuits.md

 The basic elements of the circuits are called logic gates, and they implement the three Boolean operators.

-Each circuit can be designed using the laws of [[boolean algebra]].
+Each circuit can be designed using the laws of [[Boolean Algebra]].